-Howard County Housing Commission is a Public Housing Agency in Columbia, Maryland that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+Howard County Housing Commission is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Howard County Housing Commission serves Howard County.